Key takeaways

 Quitting smoking can improve your cardiovascular health and erections.
 Within one year, men who quit smoking reported significant improvements in their erections, with even better results at a later follow-up.

-Erection difficulties are affecting your overall quality of life
+Your erection difficulties are affecting your overall quality of life.

-During your appointment, your healthcare provider will ask questions about your erections and your sex life.
+During your appointment, your healthcare provider will likely ask questions about your erections and your sex life.
 They may perform a physical exam, order a blood test, or suggest a referral to a specialist or a mental health provider.
-With Ro, you can connect with a licensed medical provider online.
-Medications start at $4 per dose and come with free, discreet shipping.
+Some of the erectile treatment options they may recommend include prescription medications, penile devices, or implants.

 Can you prevent erectile dysfunction?